PlymouthPsychology/fab-controller/docs/rationale.rst

 the sense that multiple stimuli can be given in a single experiment;
-whether *deception* is possible --- that is, whether participants can be convincingly misinformed about the stimuli to be delivered (this would, for exaple, allow placebo-conditioning studies to take place, e.g. :cite:`montgomery1997classical`; and the *expense* and *practicality* of the techniques — for example whether the equipment can be used by students without additional supervision.
+whether *deception* is possible --- that is, whether participants can be convincingly misinformed about the stimuli to be delivered (this would, for exaple, allow placebo-conditioning studies to take place, e.g. :cite:`montgomery1997classical`; and the *expense* and *practicality* of the techniques.

 ==================   ============   ==========    ============    ===========   ==========    =========   ===========
      Stimuli          Reliablity     Validity      Repeatable      Deception     Blinding      Expense     Practical